 CLUSTER REPLICATE <master-node-id>

-However there is a special scenario where you want replicas to move from one master to another one automatically, without the help of the system administrator.
+However there is a special scenario where you want replicas to move from one primary to another one automatically, without the help of the system administrator.
 The automatic reconfiguration of replicas is called replicas migration and is able to improve the reliability of a Valkey Cluster.

 Note: You can read the details of replicas migration in the Valkey Cluster Specification, here we'll only provide some information about the general idea and what you should do in order to benefit from it.